ozersource/duckduckgo-search-api/README.md

 # DuckDuckGoSearchApi

-DuckDuckGoSearchApi is a Python library that provides a simple and direct interface for interacting with the DuckDuckGo API.
+Simple and direct interface for DuckDuckGo API.
 This library is designed to simplify searches and the analysis of results from DuckDuckGo.

 ## Instalation